-Extra ordinary writ jurisdiction is above the ordinary powers of the Supreme Court and High Court hence named as extra ordinary powers.
-All other legal provisions to approach the Supreme Court under law such as appeal, revision, reference etc. are called the ordinary powers of the court but the writ powers are named as extra ordinary powers of the court.
+All other legal provisions to approach the Supreme Court under the law such as appeal, revision, reference, etc. are called the ordinary powers of the court but the writ powers are named as extraordinary powers of the court.

 Writ petition before Supreme Court of India is filed under Article 32 of the Constitution of India which reads as under: